renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/index.md

 ## Supported languages
 The files analyzed vary depending on the target.
-This is because Trivy primarily categorizes targets into two groups:
+This is because Vul primarily categorizes targets into two groups:

 - Pre-build
 - Post-build

-If the target is a pre-build project, like a code repository, Trivy will analyze files used for building, such as lock files.
+If the target is a pre-build project, like a code repository, Vul will analyze files used for building, such as lock files.
-On the other hand, when the target is a post-build artifact, like a container image, Trivy will analyze installed package metadata like `.gemspec`, binary files, and so on.
+On the other hand, when the target is a post-build artifact, like a container image, Vul will analyze installed package metadata like `.gemspec`, binary files, and so on.

 | Language             | File                                                                                       | Image[^5] | Rootfs[^6] | Filesystem[^7] | Repository[^8] |
 | -------------------- | ------------------------------------------------------------------------------------------ | :-------: | :--------: | :------------: | :------------: |